michaelkisiel/ubuntu-light-telegram-theme/README.md

 # Ubuntu Light Theme for Telegram Desktop
-#### Version 1.33
+#### Version 1.34
-A telegram desktop theme in stylish ubuntu design pattern.
+A telegram desktop theme in stylish ubuntu design pattern in light colors.

 ### Install
-1. Clone the git repisitory github.com/michaelkisiel/ubuntu-light-telegram-theme or download the file [UbuntuLight1-33.tdesktop-theme](https://github.com/michaelkisiel/ubuntu-light-telegram-theme/blob/master/UbuntuLight1-33.tdesktop-theme)
+1. Clone the git repisitory github.com/michaelkisiel/ubuntu-light-telegram-theme or download the file [UbuntuLight1-34.tdesktop-theme](https://github.com/michaelkisiel/ubuntu-light-telegram-theme/blob/master/UbuntuLight1-34.tdesktop-theme)
 2. Paste the file into any chat of your telegram desktop client
 3. You will be asked to apply the theme showing you a preview before